Destiny: Rising: Gameplay

 Protagonist Wolf explores the Jiangshi Metro area in third-person.

 Destiny: Rising is a mobile role-playing game that places players in a "shared world" with single-player, PVE multiplayer, and PVP multiplayer modes available, plus multiplayer modes which are a mix of both.
 In addition to friends and matchmade players, it also offers the option to play with bots when insufficient other players are available.
 Unlike its first-person shooter predecessors, Rising can also be played as a third-person shooter.
 The game supports touchscreen, game controller, and mouse and keyboard control schemes, with developer NetEase offering official emulator support, via their own MuMuPlayer application, for those who wish to play on Windows or macOS devices.

 Rather than controlling a character of a specific class, as in mainline Destiny games, players choose from a roster of characters known as Lightbearers who each manifest one of the game's three core elements called Solar, Arc, and Void, each with unique abilities and stories.
 The game included 10 playable characters at launch, with two more following in its first official season.
 Characters vary in the weapon types which can be equipped in their two weapon slots: Primary, which have infinite ammunition, and Power, which have finite ammunition.
 Players have a shared inventory, allowing weapons to be shared between all characters available to them.
 Additionally, characters each possess a Relic, which determines their abilities.

 The game uses similar looter shooter mechanics to other games in the Destiny series.
 Players acquire equipment such as weapons, character customization items named Artifacts, and weapon customization items called Mods, all of varying rarity levels.
 The rarest Exotic tier weapons feature unique abilities and visual designs.
 Existing equipment can also be made more powerful using in-game resources.
 Additionally, players can earn experience points for their team overall, with each of their characters increasing in strength to match that team level.
-Having completed the main campaign, players can also progress though levels of "Acclaim" to earn more powerful Artifacts and rewards.
+Having completed the main campaign, players can also progress through levels of "Acclaim" to earn more powerful Artifacts and rewards.

-Rising features some gameplay elements not present within the concurrent main title Destiny 2, such as racing for in-game 'Sparrow' vehicles (a feature available in the original Destiny), a player housing system, and the ability to dual-wield weapons.
+Rising features some gameplay elements not currently present within the concurrent main title Destiny 2, such as racing for in-game 'Sparrow' vehicles (a feature available in the original Destiny), a player housing system, and the ability to dual-wield weapons.
 It also features mini-games, including fishing, a collectible card game named Shadowshaper Duels, and a Flappy Bird-style side-scrolling game.
 Rising also includes a roguelike game mode called Singularity where players fight waves of enemies using randomized benefits.
-Players also have the ability to create clans, here known as Packs, to cooperate with other players to build a shared space and search for shared resources.
+Players also have the ability to create clans, known as Packs, to cooperate with other players to build a shared space and search for shared resources.